pascium/thelazynfter/content/disclaimer.md

 ---
-title: "Disclaimer Policy of TheLazyNFTer"
+title: "Disclaimer Policy - Thelazynfter"
 description: "Information found on thelazynfter.blog is not financial advice, only for entertainment and educational purposes.
 Read this disclaimer document for more info."
 headline: "Disclaimer Policy"
 layout: "page"